UC Law SF Externships give students opportunities to develop their legal skills at approved governmental or public interest law offices.

 The Alternative Dispute Resolution [ADR] Externship

 The ADR Externship puts students to work at a dispute resolution center, court program, non-profit, or company so they can see ADR in action.
 The ADR Externship is a course for advanced dispute resolution students who want an integrated learning experience, combining work at a placement site with an academic seminar.
 Students have an opportunity to engage in various ADR-related activities, including process observations, practice group meetings, research and writing on complex topics, system design and evaluation, analysis of procedures and policies, access to ADR programs, best practices, and conducting actual mediations.
 ADR professionals supervise students at the placement site.
-Please email Professor Carol Izumi, to obtain information on the ADR Externship.
-Students must meet personally with Professor Izumi to apply.
+Please email The Center for Negotiation and Dispute Resolution, to obtain information on the ADR Externship and to apply.

 Judicial Externship Program

-UC Hastings Students can learn more about Judicial Externships on the Clinic’s Intranet Page.
+UC Law SF students can learn more about Judicial Externships on the Clinic’s Intranet Page.

 Legal Externship Program